Lumisumu/catcalc-redux/README.md

 ## Installation

 Download the apk from Releases and transfer it to your Android device.
 Locate the file with a file browser app and click it to install.
-You may need to give app install permission to the file browser you are using.
+You may need to give the file browser app installation permissions to complete the install.

 ## Features